ThePikefish/utu-DTEK2081-ros2_ws/report/Lab 1 Report.md

 ### OPTIONAL 1:
 - Explain what would be the QoS parameters for critical data in the system?
-	- Reliability Policy: For critical data, use Reliable to guaranteed delivery.
+	- Reliability Policy: For critical data, choose Reliable to guaranteed delivery.
-	- Durability Policy:
+	- Durability Policy: Choose Transient local so that a new subscriber can still receive the stored messages.
- 	- History Policy: KEEP_LAST
+ 	- History Policy: If we need to store everything, we use Keep All.
+But in real life, such as for high-rate sensors, it’s better to use Keep Last with a large enough depth.
+Since the buffer is limited, and the latest data is more important.
-  	- depth: It can use a big enough number
+  	- depth: A large enough depth.

 - What about live data?
+	- Reliability Policy: Choose Best effort since the latest messages are important, and old data can be lost.
+	- Durability Policy: Choose Volatile since the latest messages matter.
+	- History Policy: Choose Keep Last to store only a small number of recent messages.
+	- Depth: A small number, sometimes 1 is enough.

 - What type of data would it make sense to use Transient Local with?
-Transient local: means that when a new subscriber connects, it will receive a history of messages that the publisher has stored.static state, such as map or system configuration.
+Transient Local ensures that when a new subscriber connects, it will receive a history of stored messages.
+This is useful for relatively static or big-picture information, such as maps or system and robot configuration.
+It is important for every node, and even if a node joins late, it can still get this information.

 ## Task 2 - Custom messaging